timescale/docs/tutorials/blockchain-query/index.md

 transactions using aggregation functions.

-When you've completed this tutorial, you can use the same dataset to complete the advanced blockchain tutorial, which shows you how to analyze the blockchain data using Timescale hyperfunctions.
+When you've completed this tutorial, you can use the same dataset to complete the [advanced blockchain tutorial][analyze-blockchain], which shows you how to analyze the blockchain data using Timescale hyperfunctions.

 [cloud-install]: /getting-started/latest/
 [blockchain-dataset]: timescaledb/tutorials/query-blockchain/blockchain-dataset
 [blockchain-query]: timescaledb/tutorials/query-blockchain/blockchain-query
 [blockchain-def]: https://www.pcmag.com/encyclopedia/term/blockchain
 [transactions-def]: https://www.pcmag.com/encyclopedia/term/bitcoin-transaction
+[analyze-blockchain]: /tutorials/:currentVersion:/blockchain-analyze/